U.S. Military Installation: Fort Polk, Louisiana

 Fort Polk is the Army's Joint Readiness Training Center (JRTC) whose mission is to train and deploy combat and combat support units.
 From its start as a base for the historic Louisiana Maneuvers in the 1940s to a basic training post during Vietnam and its current mission, Fort Polk has executed all of the Army's missions during times of conflict and war.

-Fort Polk is provides contingency training for the Army's light infantry and special operations forces and by deploying home station and reserve component forces as well.
+Fort Polk provides contingency training for the Army's light infantry and special operations forces and deploys home station and reserve component forces as well.

 The JRTC is one of the Army’s three Combat Training Centers (CTC) built to train infantry brigade task forces and their subordinate elements in the Joint Contemporary Operational Environment.

 Units deploy to Fort Polk to train against its Opposing Force in realistic, mission-essential scenarios with the 1st Battalion - 509th Infantry (Airborne).
 The JRTC training scenarios are basically mission rehearsals for actual operations the organization is scheduled to conduct.

 Fort Polk was famously the site of the U.S. military's joint Operation Sagebrush in 1955, a nuclear readiness training exercise that lasted two weeks and involved 80,000 troops from all branches of the military.
 The activity with bombers and fighter planes circling the area caused some consternation among uniformed residents of Louisiana and Alabama.

 Operation Sagebrush was ultimately considered a failure; the results showed that U.S forces at the time were not prepared for an all-out nuclear assault like the one that was modeled.

 Major Units Assigned to Fort Polk